The repo-native operational layer for Claude Code and Codex.

 See how it works

-See what Claude is doing in real time
+See what your agent is doing in real time

-A native Mac app that shows tickets, issues, and session handovers while Claude works.
+A native Mac app that shows tickets, issues, and session handovers while Claude Code or Codex works.
 The board updates live as project files change.

 Storybloq kanban board showing tickets and issues across phases